yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-07/lab/README.md

     * anything else should 404
   * Stop the server and complete tests for it using `supertest`
     * Make note of how things are wired and provide answers to the embedded questions

+**Engineering Note** - *Testing servers without side-effects is crucial.
+More critical is not having to manage starting/stopping a server in multiple environments.*

 ### API Server
 * Create a repository called `lab-07-api-server` and copy the contents of the `starter-code/api-server` folder into it.